Pseudoexpertise/Math-Odyssey-II/standards/rules.md

 | Daniels  | Jack       | 7g1   | Alc-Ohol Gymnasium | jack-daniels.@drukard.com |
 | Nuds     | Deese      | 12C   | De Nawdy School    | deese.nuds@nawdy-nt.us    |

-Submissions that don't satisfy the format, for some instance and those that came after 09.01.2025, will not be valid!
+Submissions that do not adhere to the prescribed format, or those received after September 1, 2025, will be deemed invalid.

 ### Ambiguity